 Avoid super-sized images.

 Large images take longer to load and can cause other problems if your campaign becomes too big in terms of file size.
-So avoid unnecessarily big graphics (40kb is about as large as any single image should be), and use WebbMail’s image editor to help in the re-sizing effort.
+So avoid unnecessarily big graphics (40kb is about as large as any single image should be).
 A good rule of thumb: the more images you add to a campaign, the smaller each image should be.

 Don’t let the design overwhelm the message.

 You’ve seen them – emails so cluttered you get dizzy and confused and forget what they were trying to tell you in the first place.
 So use enough stylings to enhance your message, just make sure they don’t distract from it.

 If the Style Police would object, so might some Inbox Police.

 In judging whether or not an email might be junk mail, many filtering programs will consider whether or not the email looks like junk mail.
 Such programs will award negative points for things like too many images, or lots of large fonts, or lots of large of large fonts, or lots of large fonts, or lots of words or sentences in RED, or LOTS OF SENTENCES IN ALL CAPS, or somebody going crazy with the exclamation points!!!!! or lots of background colors.
 Rarely if ever are such infractions alone enough to push a campaign over a filter’s spam threshold, but it’s still an argument for moderation.